ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 If the package you are using is not built in to Node, **you must also specify the package and a version in the `package.json` `dependencies` hash.** Built-in modules (`path`, `fs`, etc.) only need to be added to `fastbootDependencies`.

-From your Ember.js app, you can run `FastBoot.require()` to require a package.
+From your Ember app, you can run `FastBoot.require()` to require a package.
 This is identical to the CommonJS `require` except it checks all requests against the whitelist first.

 ```javascript